flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

   - **IDE Personas:** Multiple configurations can exist, using the `dev.ide.md` persona file (optimized for <6K characters for IDEs).
 Examples:
     - `Frontend Dev (DevFE)`: Specialized in NextJS, React, Typescript, HTML, Tailwind.
     - `Dev (Dev)`: Master Generalist Expert Senior Full Stack Developer.
-  - **Configuration:** Specialized agents can be configured in `ide-bmad-orchestrator-cfg.md` for the IDE Orchestrator, or defined for the Web Orchestrator.
+  - **Configuration:** Specialized agents can be configured in `ide-architectum-orchestrator-cfg.md` for the IDE Orchestrator, or defined for the Web Orchestrator.
 Standalone IDE developer agents (e.g., `dev.ide.md`) are also available.
   - **When to Use:** During the implementation phase, typically working within an IDE.

-## NAVIGATING THE BMAD WORKFLOW - INITIAL GUIDANCE
+## NAVIGATING THE ARCHITECTUM WORKFLOW - INITIAL GUIDANCE

 ### STARTING YOUR PROJECT - ANALYST OR PM?